 We then visit a rare surviving 17th-century strolling garden, located in the west of the city.
 Koishikawa Koraku-en was designed in part by Zhu Shun Shui, a Ming dynasty refugee from China, and the garden recreates both Japanese and Chinese landscapes.
 Here we find waterfalls, ponds, stone lanterns, a small lake with gnarled pines and humped bridges.

 Tonight we enjoy a light dinner together at our hotel.
 (Overnight Tokyo) D

-Day 2: Thursday 14 November, Tokyo
+Day 2: Thursday 5 November, Tokyo

-- Former Yamamoto Residence
+- Suntory Museum of Art

 - Happo-en Garden

 - Lunch at Happo-en Gardens Teahouse

 - Nezu Museum